ivivanov/gointerview/content/030-testing.md

 This approach offers several benefits:

-1. Improved readability and maintainability
+- Improved readability and maintainability
-2. Easy addition of new test cases
+- Easy addition of new test cases
-3. Reduced code duplication
+- Reduced code duplication
-4. Better test coverage with multiple scenarios
+- Better test coverage with multiple scenarios

-Table-driven tests are particularly useful for functions with multiple input parameters or complex logic requiring various test scenarios.

 ---

 ### 3. What is mocking and how do you handle it?
 Give an example.

 Mocking is a technique used in software testing to create simulated objects that mimic the behavior of real objects.
 In Go, mocking is particularly useful for isolating units of code during testing and simulating dependencies.
 To handle mocking in Go:

-- ***Use interfaces:*** Define interfaces for your dependencies to make them easier to mock
+- **Use interfaces:** Define interfaces for your dependencies to make them easier to mock
-- ***Mocking libraries:*** Tools like GoMock can automate the creation of mock objects, reducing boilerplate code
+- **Mocking libraries:** Tools like GoMock can automate the creation of mock objects, reducing boilerplate code
-- ***Use constructor injection:*** This makes it easier to inject mocks during testing while using real implementations in production
+- **Use constructor injection:** This makes it easier to inject mocks during testing while using real implementations in production
-- ***Focus on behavior, not implementation:*** Write tests that verify expected outcomes rather than specific method call sequences
+- **Focus on behavior, not implementation:** Write tests that verify expected outcomes rather than specific method call sequences
-- ***Use built-in matchers:*** Take advantage of matchers provided by mocking libraries to make tests more flexible
+- **Use built-in matchers:** Take advantage of matchers provided by mocking libraries to make tests more flexible
-- ***Clean up after tests:*** Use `defer ctrl.Finish()` to ensure proper cleanup of mock objects
+- **Clean up after tests:** Use `defer ctrl.Finish()` to ensure proper cleanup of mock objects

-#### Example:
+#### Example

 Let's create example in which we:

 1. Define `UserRepository` interface
 2. Create a mock of that interface
-3. Setup up expectations on the mock
+3. Set up expectations on the mock
 4. Use the mock in a test to verify behavior

 By using mocks, we can test the `UserService` without needing a real database or API, making our tests faster and more isolated.